azrulhasni/keymico/README.md

 fallback to another**.
 The challenge of multi-cloud architecture is obvious, we cannot leverage CSP specific cloud technology- as this would tie us to that specific CSP only.
-So we have to find a neutral way (open source, third party or standard) to go about multi-cloud - enter the Keymico stack
+So we have to find a neutral way (open source, third party or standard) to go about multi-cloud - enter the Keymico stack.

+In this article, we will introduce the Keymico stack.
+We will run through a test environment where the stack is well… stacked up, and we will then test it for resiliency.